 Vice's 18 games started out of 22 is highest on the team.

-Additional Quad City Elite alums playing collegiately include 2015's Tyler Hall at Montana State, Grant Graham at NW MO State, Larry Dixon at Black Hawk ,and 2016's Isaiah Roby at Nebraska, Noah McCarty at Northern Illinois, Isaac Gassman at Illinois State, Will Carius & Michael Pollack at D2 Northern Michigan, Donovan Oliver at Lewis, Sterling Thornton at Olivet Nazarene University, Ethan Meeker at Kirkwood, and Tyler Houston at Black Hawk.
+Additional Quad City Elite alums playing collegiately include 2015's Tyler Hall at Montana State, Grant Graham at NW MO State, Larry Dixon at Black Hawk ,and 2016's Isaiah Roby at Nebraska, Noah McCarty at Northern Illinois, Isaac Gassman at Illinois State, Will Carius & Michael Pollack at D2 Northern Michigan, Donovan Oliver at Lewis, Jason Jones at Missouri Western, Sterling Thornton at Olivet Nazarene University, Ethan Meeker at Kirkwood, and CJ Neville at Black Hawk.

 Hall was the Big Sky Conference's Freshman of the Year in 2015/16, and has already surpassed 1,000 points in just a season and a half for the Bobcats.